 The kit Elementary Physical Science can be used with students in kindergarten through grade three.
 The Standard Physical Science kit can be used for grades four through six, and the Advanced Physical Science kit is for grades seven through ten.
 However, you can actually use the Advanced kit across grades levels 4 through 10 since it includes all of the lessons in the standard kit then builds on those with 72 additional lessons and three more projects that are more challenging than those in the Standard kit.
 This allows you to have a younger student in grades four through six work on the first three lessons each week with an older student, then have the older student continue with the two extra lessons or projects that week that take them deeper on each topic.
 Also, the elementary course follows along with the same topics as the other courses, although K-3 students will need to use the elementary course material and activities that are age appropriate.

-Each kit contains a student logbook, teacher’s manual, and most of the materials for all of the activities.
+Each kit contains a student logbook, a teacher’s manual, and most of the materials for all of the activities.
 There are a few additional supplies for you to supply.
-For the Elementary kit these include pencils, crayons, felt pen, scissors, glue stick, money, clear tape, vinegar, baking soda, ice cubes, spoon, foil, paperclip, gift card or credit card (used for measuring), 9 volt battery, and a flashlight.
-The Standard kit advanced version requires pen, pencil, glue gun (low melt), ruler, watch, scissors, AA battery, flour, felt pen, tape, salt, flour, milk, vinegar, 9 volt battery, laundry detergent, lemon or orange juice, hammer, flashlight, hand mirror, and hair dryer.
+For the Elementary kit these include pencils, crayons, felt pen, scissors, glue stick, money, clear tape, vinegar, baking soda, ice cubes, spoon, foil, a paperclip, a gift card or a credit card (used for measuring), a 9-volt battery, and a flashlight.
+The Standard Advanced versions require a pen, pencil, glue gun (low melt), ruler, watch, scissors, AA battery, flour, felt pen, tape, salt, flour, milk, vinegar, 9-volt battery, laundry detergent, lemon or orange juice, hammer, flashlight, hand mirror, and hairdryer.